 Police use a variety of tools to apprehend suspects, including police dogs.
 Police dogs are trained to act on command to track, knock down, and corner suspects.
 Police dogs are not trained to severely maul or kill people, or grab them by the face or throat, however, they may be trained to bite in such a manner as to subdue a suspect.

-K-9 unit dogs are often large breeds that cause significant injuries to as suspect.
-When they attack, they can cause severe cuts, scars, as well as permanent damage because of bite penetration.
+K-9 unit dogs are often large breeds that cause significant injuries to a suspect.
+When they attack, they can cause severe cuts and scars, as well as permanent damage because of bite penetration.
 Our attorneys evaluate the facts of a police dog attack claim to determine whether an officer’s use of a dog to apprehend a suspect was appropriate or resulted in unnecessary injuries.

 Jail Abuse & Neglect